 James Southwood is an expert instructor and champion fighter in Savate.
-Savate (pronounced "Suh-vat") is a dynamic sport that combines movements from English boxing and French kicking.
-He is a multiple Great British Champion, 2011 World Bronze medallist, former European Vice-Champion, and 2014 World Champion.
+Savate (pronounced “Suh-vat”) is a dynamic sport that combines movements from English boxing and French kicking.
+He is a multiple Great British Champion, 2008 World Bronze Medallist, European Silver Medallist (twice), 2016 World Vice-Champion, and 2014 World Champion.

 He is a senior instructor at the London Savate club he founded.